vs-ude/fyr-www/content/intro/_index.md

 Running `npm run build:parser` will only generate fresh JavaScript from the `parser.pegjs` parser definition.
 Running `npm run build:lib` re-compiles the minimal native Fyr runtime.

+### Determine the Architecture

+Fyr is designed for cross compilation.
+Therefore, paths to object files or executables have a architecture-specific subdirectory.
+Use the `fyrarch` command to get the default architecture.
+In the following we refer to `<architecture>` which must be set to the output of `fyrarch` unless cross compiling for another architecture.

 ### Setup Environment Variables

 Now set the path to the fyr installation directory like this: